Introduction - Why a Security and Risk Blog for SMOs?Hot

 The Technology Life-line For Small Organisations

 Many Small Organisation have only survived the global pandemic by pivoting to doing business online, or massively increasing their online presence.
-Online tools that were normally the domain of larger organisations and enterprises are available to Small Organisations like never before.
+Online tools which were normally the domain of larger organisations and enterprises are available to Small Organisations like never before.
 Some are even free, causing many established online solutions to add features to catch up.

 Many cloud solutions already in use by Small Organisation may have been backup type services, but are now available for almost anything that can be undertaken online.
 One of the great benefits of these services is that they are available no matter where the Business is based or even where the employees are working from.
 Another key advantage for Small Organisations is that they are often far cheaper than other similar services that enterprises were paying lots of money for once upon a time.